Julibe/Games-Grid-Library/README.md

 # Games Grid Library
 This is a growing collection of Grid Images for games on Steam, GOG, etc.

- - The grid is organized in folders according to the game.
+ - The grid is organized in folders according to the genre and the game.
  - All images are in JPG or PNG format, ICO for icons.
  - The formats are:
 	 - Poster (600 × 900)